PVC: The Pipe NOT to use with your Compressor System

 In spite of PVC pipe’s apparent durability, there are certain things it just falls short of being able to handle.

 For example, handle compressed air.

 Implementing PVC pipe in your compressed air system is very dangerous, and you run the risk of a catastrophic compromise of the pipe’s integrity, which could result in an explosion.

-A PVC explosion sends shards of hard plastic at high speeds, and that’s where OSHA draws a line – but there is an exception.
-We’ll get to that shortly.
+A PVC explosion sends shards of hard plastic at high speeds, and that’s where OSHA draws a line.

 PVC pipes in compressed air installations can also leak – which as you know can be a costly problem.
 It’s very easy to install PVC pipe incorrectly, to not thread the pipes correctly or if the sealant at the joints isn’t applied correctly.